synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ### Scan Farm Node Pool Requirements

 The Scan Farm requires a separate node pool that supports nodes with 6.5 vCPUs and 26 GB of RAM.
 Meeting this requirement in your infrastructure might require a node pool of 8 vCPU and 32 GB RAM nodes.
 The nodes must include a Kubernetes taint for NodeType​=​​ScannerNode and a label of pool-type​=​small.
-An analysis will consume a single node, so you should configure your node pool to scale horizontally as your scanning workload requires.
+A SAST analysis will consume a single node, so you should configure your node pool to scale horizontally as your scanning workload requires.

 ### Scan Farm Private Registry